RicardoMilos22856/nim-to-openai-proxy/README.md

 ## Issues

 Before opening an issue, check if it's already covered in the [Troubleshooting](#troubleshooting) section.
-If a model stopped working, it's probably deprecated by NVIDIA — check the [NIM catalog](https://build.nvidia.com/) first and please contact me on discord to inform me.
+If a model stopped working, it's probably deprecated by NVIDIA — check the [NIM catalog](https://build.nvidia.com/) first and please contact me on Discord (my username is provided below) to inform me.

 When reporting bugs, include:
 - Which model alias you were using